Accelerating optimization over the space of probability measures: Introduction

 We believe these improvements to have mathematical depth and to resonate with the comparison between the compressible Euler equation and the Boltzmann equation.
 The Euler equation serves as the counterpart of the Boltzmann equation on the fluid dynamics side.
 While Euler develops blow-up singularities, the Boltzmann equation is well-posed~\cite{lions_Boltzmann}.
 By adding velocity to the unknowns, PDE solutions can span out the singularities to form a regular solution.

 \item Another important consequence of this difference in formulations lies in the particle representation.
-When~\cite{ChLiZh:2020wasserstein} and \cite{WaLi:2022accelerated} develop equations for $\rho(t,x)$, they rely on the so-called \emph{mono-kinetic} assumption, which implies that the velocity $v(t,x) = \nabla\phi(t,x)$ lives on the tangent bundle, and is a function of the space variable $x$.
-Our approach does not require this assumption, since $v$ is an independent variable, allowing different particles at the same location $x$ to have different velocities.
+In deriving the equations for $\rho(t,x)$, \cite{ChLiZh:2020wasserstein} and \cite{WaLi:2022accelerated} relied on the so-called \emph{mono-kinetic ansatz}, implying that the velocity $v(t,x) = \nabla\phi(t,x)$ lives on the tangent bundle, and is a function of the space variable $x$.
+Our approach does not make this assumption, since $v$ is an independent variable, allowing different particles at the same location $x$ to have different velocities.
 Essentially, while \cite{ChLiZh:2020wasserstein} and \cite{WaLi:2022accelerated} track only the bulk velocity, we allow particles the freedom to roam with individual velocities.
 Such a conceptual difference resonates with the improvement by the Underdamped Langevin Monte Carlo (ULMC)~\citep{CaLuWa:2023explicit,MaChChFlBaJo:2021there} over the overdamped Langevin Monte Carlo (LMC), where ULMC allows particles to adjust the velocity according to the Hamiltonian, and the PDE is formulated on phase space.

 \end{itemize}